 How to create a budget for studying in the U.S.

-by Rebecca Safier | In Financial Tips | 31 July 2024 | Updated on: August 22nd, 2024
+by Rebecca Safier | In All blogs, Financial Tips | 31 July 2024 | Updated on: September 3rd, 2024

 Studying abroad in the United States can be a life-changing adventure, but you’ll have many different types of expenses to manage.
 Creating and following a budget will streamline the process and help you make the most of your international experience.